 We will then head to Kathmandu for a night in Tom and Jerries and a 'proper' shower!

 Although the Upper Bhote Kosi is a big no no during the monsoon, the Lower section is at it's best.
 Depending on your kayaking abilities we may scout and portage a few rapids, but other than that it's big trains, a few play holes and a whole heap of fun!

 Lunch and dinner provided.
 Stay at Sukute Resort.

-Today we're headed to the Belephii, a short off road drive gets us to the put in for this bolder garden on a river and unfortunatley it's the last river of the trip.
+Today we're headed to the Belephi, a short off road drive gets us to the put in for this bolder garden on a river and unfortunately it's the last river of the trip.
 Once we take out at Sukute, it's a two hour drive back to Kathmandu.

 Breakfast and lunch provided.
 Kathmandu hotel accommodation.

 Depending on the water levels we may be able to add a few more rivers, but we won't know this until the monsoon starts.
 Other options during the monsoon for experienced kayakers - blast the Sun Kosi in 5 days!
 Massive wave trains and big volume water makes for some great boating...Ask us for details